cloud-on-prem/wingman/docs/DEVELOPMENT.md

 The extension uses a multi-step build process defined in `package.json` scripts:

-1.  **`npm run build-extension`**: Uses `esbuild` to bundle the main extension code (`src/extension.ts` and its direct/indirect imports) into a single file (`out/extension.js`) with a sourcemap.
+1.  **`npm run build:extension`**: Uses `esbuild` to bundle the main extension code (`src/extension.ts` and its direct/indirect imports) into a single file (`out/extension.js`) with a sourcemap.
 This significantly reduces the package size and improves load times.
 The `vscode` module is marked as external as it's provided by the VS Code runtime.
-2.  **`npm run compile-tests`**: Uses the TypeScript compiler (`tsc`) based on `tsconfig.json` to compile all remaining TypeScript files in `src/` (including tests, types, utils not bundled by esbuild) into JavaScript files in the `out/` directory, preserving the directory structure.
+2.  **`npm run compile:tests`**: Uses the TypeScript compiler (`tsc`) based on `tsconfig.json` to compile all remaining TypeScript files in `src/` (including tests, types, utils not bundled by esbuild) into JavaScript files in the `out/` directory, preserving the directory structure.
 This is necessary for running tests and potentially for parts of the extension not covered by the main bundle.
-3.  **`npm run build-webview`**: Navigates to the `webview-ui/` directory, installs its dependencies, and runs its build process (using Vite) to create the optimized chat interface assets in `webview-ui/dist/`.
+3.  **`npm run build:webview`**: Navigates to the `webview-ui/` directory, installs its dependencies, and runs its build process (using Vite) to create the optimized chat interface assets in `webview-ui/dist/`.
-4.  **`npm run compile`**: Orchestrates the above steps, running `build-extension`, then `compile-tests`, then `build-webview`.
+4.  **`npm run compile`**: Orchestrates the above steps, running `build:extension`, then `compile:tests`, then `build:webview`.
 This is the main script used for building the entire extension before testing or packaging.

 ## Testing